 Nutshell will automatically create that Person for you if they don't exist!

-Although we don't have a built-in integration with iCal, it is possible to connect Nutshell with iCal indirectly.
-In order to sync your activities to Apple Calendar, you'll need to access your Subscribable calendar feed from Nutshell.
+Although we don't have a built-in sync with iCal, it is possible to see your Nutshell activities on your Apple calendar.
+In order to sync your activities to Apple calendar, you'll need to access your Subscribable calendar feed from Nutshell.

-What if someone sends me an event invitation on Google?
+What happens if someone sends me an event invitation on Google?

-If someone sends you an event invitation on Google, that activity will sync to your Nutshell calendar.
+If someone sends you an event invitation on Google, that activity will sync to your Nutshell calendar if you are syncing activities from your Google calendar.
 You will be able to edit the activity in Nutshell.

 Is there a way to just sync Nutshell activities with Google Calendar, and not sync from Google to Nutshell?